denisyukphp/tmpfile-manager/docs/index.md

 ;
 ```

-Garbage collector process will start before new the instance of TmpFileManager:
+Garbage collection process will start before the new instance of TmpFileManager:

 ```php
 $tmpFileManager = new TmpFileManager($config);
 ```

-Also you can start garbage collection process with only handler:
+Also you can start garbage collection process only with handler:

 ```php
 $handler = $config->getGarbageCollectionHandler();